| Colombian

 of both summer and winter solstice symbols in one motif.
 The winter

-considered to be a very special time for shamanic
+solstice was considered to be a very special time for shamanic

 trips making its date very important in the annual calendar of events.